Free-Software-Melbourne/FSM-Licensing/slides/final.md

-### Patents and Other issues
+### Patents and Other Issues

 <hr />

 Other Considerations

 - Patent Protection
-- Trademark
+- Trademarks
 - or just want to learn more

 Note:
-Patents
+There are plenty of legal concerns we haven't covered today, amongst them are Patents and Trademarks

-Trademarks
+or maybe you just find it interesting and want to learn more

-# More information and discussion
+### More Information and Discussion

 <hr />